-The WG did note that, in the absence of a simple and secure solution for providing the gaining registrar access to the registrant email address, future IRTP working groups should consider the appropriateness of a policy change that would prevent a
+The WG noted that, in the absence of a simple and secure solution for providing the gaining registrar access to the registrant email address, future IRTP working groups should consider the appropriateness of a policy change that would prevent a registrant from reversing a transfer after it has been completed and authorized by the admin contact.
+This option would not change the current situation whereby a losing registrar can choose to notify the registrant and provide an opportunity to cancel a transfer before the process is completed.

-- registrant from reversing a transfer after it has been completed and authorized by the admin contact.
-This option would not change the current situation whereby a losing registrar can choose to notify the registrant and provide an opportunity to cancel a transfer before the process is completed. - Issue II Whether there is need for other options for electronic authentication?
-Based on the discussion in the Working Group, there appears to be broad agreement that there is a need for other options for electronic authentication.
-However, opinions in the Working Group differ as to whether these options should be developed by means of GNSO policymaking or should be left to market solutions. - Issue III Whether the policy should incorporate provisions for handling partial bulk transfers between registrars?
+- Issue II Whether there is need for other options for electronic authentication?

+Based on the discussion in the Working Group, there appears to be broad agreement that there is a need for other options for electronic authentication. - However, opinions in the Working Group differ as to whether these options should be developed by means of GNSO policymaking or should be left to market solutions. - Issue III Whether the policy should incorporate provisions for handling partial bulk transfers between registrars?
 Based on the discussion in the Working Group, there appears to be broad agreement that there is no need to incorporate provisions for handling partial bulk transfers between registrars at this stage.
 The Working Group believes that these scenarios can be addressed either through the existing Bulk Transfer provisions, or through existing market solutions.
+The Working Group would recommend the GNSO Council clarify that the current bulk transfer provisions also apply to a bulk transfer of domain names in only one gTLD.

-1.4 Initial Constituency Statements & Initial Public Comment Period
+1.4 Constituency Statements & Public Comment Periods

-- The public comment period ran from 5 September 2008 to 29 September 2008.
-Apart from the Constituency statements, two other comments were received.
-However, these two comments were deemed off-topic. - Constituencies were requested to use the Constituency Statement Template the Working Group developed to provide their feedback.
+- The first public comment period ran from 5 September 2008 to 29 September 2008, the second public comment period on the Initial report ran from 9 January to 30 January 2009.
+In the first comment public period, apart from the Constituency statements, two other comments were received.
+However, these two comments were deemed off-topic.
+In the second public comment period on the Initial report, three comments were received, including one Constituency statement.
+A summary of these comments has been included in section 6.4. - Constituencies were requested to use the Constituency Statement Template the Working Group developed to provide their feedback.
 Input was received from the Intellectual Property Interests Constituency, gTLD Registry Constituency, Registrars Constituency and the Business and Commercial Users' Constituency.
-Constituency statements received are reflected per issue in chapter 6 of this report, and are set forth in their entirety in Annex B. - It should be noted that the views of the Constituencies may differ from the views expressed by the Working Group.
+Constituency statements received are reflected per issue in chapter 6 of this report, and are set forth in their entirety in Annex B. The Registrar Constituency provided an update to their position in the second public comment period which has been included in Annex D.

+It should be noted that the views of the Constituencies may differ from the views expressed by the Working Group.
 The Constituency statements should therefore be reviewed in their entirety.